sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Installing PHPUnit
 ==================

+.. _installation.phar:

 PHP Archive (PHAR)
 ------------------

 The recommended way to install and use PHPUnit is to download a distribution that is packaged as a PHP Archive (PHAR).
 Releases of PHPUnit packaged as PHP archives are available on ``https://phar.phpunit.de/``.

-At ``https://phar.phpunit.de/phpunit-10.phar``, for instance, you will always find the latest version of PHPUnit 10.
+At ``https://phar.phpunit.de/phpunit-12.phar``, for instance, you will always find the latest version of PHPUnit 12.
-At ``https://phar.phpunit.de/phpunit-10.0.0.phar``, for instance, you will always find that specific version of PHPUnit.
+At ``https://phar.phpunit.de/phpunit-12.5.0.phar``, for instance, you will always find that specific version of PHPUnit.
 At ``https://phar.phpunit.de/phpunit-snapshot.phar`` you will always find the latest development snapshot of PHPUnit.

 Such a PHP archive has all required (as well as some optional) dependencies of PHPUnit bundled in a single file.
 The PHAR (``ext/phar``) extension is required if you want to use PHPUnit from a PHP archive.